Veronica0206/Extension_projects/Part 3/OpenMx_demo3.md

-A Parallel Process Growth Mixture Model to Examine Joint Development with Nonlinear Trajectories
+Extending Growth Mixture Model to Assess Heterogeneity in Joint Development with Piecewise Linear Trajectories in the Framework of Individual Measurement Occasions
 ================
 Jin Liu